This Apple Cabbage Salad with Walnuts and Gorgonzola is a delicious way to add a fresh, crisp element to your holiday menu.

 - 1 cup julienned baby carrots

-- 3 tablespoons fresh chives cut into 1" pieces
+- 3 tablespoons fresh chives, cut into 1-inch pieces

 - Finely slice the Napa cabbage and give it a rinse, draining well.
 Place the sliced cabbage in a large salad bowl.
 Transfer the contents of the bagged salad mix to your cutting board and run your knife through it a couple times.
 Add chopped mixed greens to the cabbage and toss to combine.
 Add the julienned carrots.

 - When the dressing has completely cooled, whisk in the olive oil.
 Core and thinly slice the apples, adding them to the dressing as you work, to prevent them from discoloring.
 Use a spoon to transfer the apples from the dressing to the salad and then toss the salad with just enough dressing to lightly coat the ingredients.

 - Top the tossed salad with the chopped fresh chives, walnuts, and crumbled Gorgonzola cheese.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.

 This post was originally published on December 21, 2012.
 It has been updated with new text and images but the recipe and sweet memories remain the same.